-Corneal Allogenic Intrastromal Ring Segments
+Corneal Allogenic Intrastromal Ring Segments Keratoplasty

 (CAIRS)

-I was the pioneering surgeon of CAIRS in Western Australia by being the first eye surgeon in Perth and the 3rd in Australia to perform this ground-breaking and corneal saving surgery.
+I was the pioneering surgeon of CAIRS keratoplasty in Western Australia by being the first eye surgeon in Perth and the 3rd in Australia to perform this ground-breaking and corneal saving surgery.

 Visumax 800 Femtosecond laser.